emilygv/emilyvernon.com/terms-and-conditions.md

 **Changed Terms**

 We may at any time amend these Terms, including our Privacy Policy.
 The date of the last revision will be indicated by the “Last updated” date at the top of this page.
 Any such changes are effective immediately upon notice to you by us posting the new Terms on this Website.
 We reserve the right to update any portion of our Website, including these Terms, at any time.
-If you continue to use our Website after we have made revisions, your continued use constitutes consent to the revised Terms, Privacy Policy, and Disclaimers.
+If you continue to use our Website after we have made revisions, your continued use constitutes consent to the revised Terms and Privacy Policy.

 **No Warranties**